harbaum/galagino/romconv/README.md

 ## Frogger ROM conversion

 Frogger uses the same ROM for tiles and sprites.
-The same ROM is this used to generate the tile data as well as the sprite data using the following commands:
+Sprite and tile coversion thus operate on the same files using the following commands:

 ```
 ./cmapconv.py frogger_colormap ../roms/pr-91.6l ../galagino/frogger_cmap.h